-☐ ISSUE COURT ORDER that:
+- ☐ ISSUE COURT ORDER and include or address:

-- States findings; - Makes appropriate temporary orders under Chapter 105 to ensure the safety of the child, excluding orders that place the child outside the child's home or in the conservatorship of DFPS; - Orders the participation in services narrowly tailored to address court findings; Tex.
+- States findings;

+- Makes appropriate temporary orders under Chapter 105 to ensure the safety of the child, excluding orders that place the child outside the child's home or in the conservatorship of DFPS;

+- Orders the participation in services narrowly tailored to address court findings; Tex.
 Fam.
-Code § 264.203(n) - Sets a dismissal deadline of 180 days; and - Schedule review hearing within 90 days.
+Code § 264.203(n)

+- Sets a dismissal deadline of 180 days; and

+- Schedules a review hearing within 90 days.

 Tex.
 Fam.
 Code § 264.203(p)-(q)